Education

 Next Steps

-Indigenous Services Canada is working to implement Budget 2021 allocation for the First Nations and Inuit Youth Employment Strategy.
-The Department will continue participating in delivering education and skills development programs under the broader Youth Employment and Skills Strategy, which is led by Employment and Social Development Canada.
+Indigenous Services Canada is working to implement 2022 Fall Economic Statement allocation for the First Nations and Inuit Youth Employment Strategy.
+The department will continue participating in delivering education and skills development programs under the broader Youth Employment and Skills Strategy, which is led by Employment and Social Development Canada.
 This program promotes access to skills, work experience and information about career options to help First Nations and Inuit youth gain employment.
 Indigenous Services Canada will continue to work with Employment and Social Development Canada to ensure employment supports for Indigenous youth.

 The Federal Pathway to Address Missing and Murdered Indigenous Women, Girls and 2SLGBTQQIA+ People outlined the work the federal government will take toward ensuring Indigenous women and 2SLGBTQQIA+ people are represented and included in the public service workforce, including in senior positions, through targeted efforts such as amending the Public Service Employment Act to affirm the importance of a diverse and inclusive workforce and avoid biases and barriers in hiring.